nassernajibi/extreme-precipitation-scaling-ARs-California/README.md

 # ARs-Precipitation-Temperature-Scaling-in-California
-A repo for "Extreme Precipitation-Temperature Scaling in California: The Role of Atmospheric Rivers" by Nasser Najibi and Scott Steinschneider,
+A repo for "Extreme Precipitation-Temperature Scaling in California: The Role of Atmospheric Rivers" by Nasser Najibi and Scott Steinschneider (2023)

 ### How to cite